What cable modem signal levels are considered good ?

 Most modems are rated from -15dB to +15dB, however it's best to have it between +8dB and -8dB.
 Anything less or more than that and you may have quality issues.
 You can remove splitters on the line if you need to raise and clean up your signal level a bit.
 You can also use a tap (directional coupler) to get a cleaner signal to the cable modem instead of a splitter.

-Upstream Power / Modulation(37dbmV to 55dbmV) - amount of signal transmitted by the cable modem
+Upstream Power / Modulation(37dbmV to 55dbmV) - the strength of signal transmitted by the cable modem

-The lower this number is, the better.
+Generally a lower this number is better.
 Above 55dB will most likely cause problems, over 57dB and you probably won't be able to connect.
 Ideally between 42 and 50dB.
-Lower than 42 may start introducing some packet loss (especially if you have much noise on the line).
+Lower than 40 may start introducing some packet loss (especially if you have much noise on the line).
 If you hit 58 the modem will likely drop the connection and resync.

 Signal/Noise Ratio (SNR , >30dB) - measure of how clear the signal is